williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 One-time token issued as `recoveryToken` response parameter when a recovery transaction transitions to the `RECOVERY` status.

-* The token can be exchanged for a `stateToken` to recover a user's password or unlock their account.
+* The token can be exchanged for a `stateToken` to recover a user&#8217;s password or unlock their account.
 * Unlike the `statusToken` the `recoveryToken` should be distributed out-of-band to a user such as via email.
-* The lifetime of the `recoveryToken` is managed by the organization's security policy.
+* The lifetime of the `recoveryToken` is managed by the organization&#8217;s security policy.

-The `recoveryToken` is sent via an out-of-band channel to the end user's verified email address or SMS phone number and acts as primary authentication for the recovery transaction.
+The `recoveryToken` is sent via an out-of-band channel to the end user&#8217;s verified email address or SMS phone number and acts as primary authentication for the recovery transaction.

 > Directly obtaining a `recoveryToken` is a highly privileged operation and should be restricted to trusted web applications.
-Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.
+Anyone that obtains a `recoveryToken` for a user and knows the answer to a user&#8217;s recovery question can reset their password or unlock their account.

 #### Session Token

 One-time token issued as `sessionToken` response parameter when an authentication transaction completes with the `SUCCESS` status.

 * The token can be exchanged for a session with the [Session API](sessions.html#create-session-with-session-token) or converted to a [session cookie](/use_cases/authentication/session_cookie.html).
-* The lifetime of the `sessionToken` is the same as the lifetime of a user's session and managed by the organization's security policy.
+* The lifetime of the `sessionToken` is the same as the lifetime of a user&#8217;s session and managed by the organization&#8217;s security policy.

 ### Factor Result